Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 So I caution you against jumping whole hog into incorporating extensive stretches into your hiking routine.

-Instead, vow to incorporate stretches in a gentle, cautious way, as in these 5 gentle stretches in video format.
+Instead, vow to incorporate stretches in a gentle, cautious way, as in some lower back stretches based on yoga poses.

-Your muscles will feel so good after a stretch session that you'll want to keep at it.
+Your muscles will feel so good after a stretch session like this, you'll want to keep at it.

 Here's an easy one to try right now.
 I mean it!